Lixing Yuanya

 Music for 1 string qin 2

-Lixing Yuanya contains music compiled by Zhang Tingyu,3 a man said to be either from Guanzhong (apparently referring to the central Shaanxi plain) or Yan'an (northern Shaanxi).
+Lixing Yuanya contains music compiled by Zhang Tingyu,3 a man said to be either from Guanzhong (apparently referring to the Shaanxi central plain or Yan'an (northern Shaanxi).
 According to the entry in Qinshu Cunmu he achieved his jinshi degree in 1610 then rose in rank to Gentleman of the Interior in the Ministry of Works.4 The preface by Zha Fuxi adds he spent much time in Zhejiang province, and also speculates that he may have been a follower of Xu Nanshan.5 However, no source is given for this information.
 It seems generally to be considered that his handbook, Lixing Yuanya, was published in Nanjing, or at least circulated there.

 Li Xing Yuan Ya has 72 melodies, all with lyrics; at least 28 titles are only here and three are the first of several; many more are new versions of old titles.
 Individual pieces for which I have made commentary include: